 Author and Speaker

 - Medical-Legal Society of B.C.

 - Canadian Life and Health Insurance Association (CLHIA)

 - CSME – Canadian Society of Medical Evaluators

 Volunteer and Community Work

-Nevin is a proud Vancouverite through and through.
-He loves this city for its people, its culture and nature.
-Spare time is devoted to his wife, three children and two cats.
-Nevin is a Dunbar Community Patroller and is studying krav maga.
+Born and bred in Vancouver, Nevin is a proud of his native city.
+He cherishes its people, culture and nature.
+When not practising law, Nevin’s spare time is devoted to his wife, their three grown children, chocolate lab (Arya) and barn cat (Wilbur).
+Nevin was a Dunbar Community Patroller for 10 years and has been studying krav maga for 4 years.